Principle 6: Reconstruct the absent user

 - How users are arriving at the topics

 - The location the users are originating from

 - Other pages the user visits

 When I look at documentation metrics gathered through analytics, here’s what I learn.
 Users are mostly interested in specification information and getting started tutorials.
-They mostly arrive from Google, and they come from all over the world.
+They mostly arrive from general search results, and they come from all over the world.
 Users spend less time on the page than I assume, and they might visit another half a page during their visit.
 If search queries are available (from site search), their queries tend to be short and general.

 In looking at metrics, it’s tempting to dismiss them for their lack of insight, or to look toward collecting even more information, something along the lines of big data.
 Could we find more answers if we had gigabytes of user data rolling in?

 Several years ago, there was a lot of buzz about big data and the insights it would bring.
 With the ability to capture so much information, the unexpected correlations and predictions were highly anticipated.
 If you can capture information from every page event (every click, every scroll, every eye movement, every parameter from the user’s browser, every action at every decision point, and more), and then number crunch this data to look for meaningful correlations, we might “be able to predict huge areas of the future with far greater accuracy than ever before in human history, including events long thought to be beyond the realm of human inference” (“Nine large problems with big data”).

 But big data doesn’t seem to have delivered on its promises, and the term appears less these days.
 Why?
 Michael Salvo and Adam Strantz explain that “Big Data remains specialized, obfuscated, and elite.
 There is not yet a clear way forward.
 There is lots of potential evident in technology and analytic methods, but no clear, direct benefit for end-users” (“Wayfinding Big Data in Technical Communication”).